OHDSI/IterativeHardThresholding/README.md

 Beta

-Acknowledgements
+Acknowledgments
 ================
-- This project is supported in part through the National Science Foundation grants IIS 1251151 and DMS 1264153.
+- This project is supported in part through the National Institutes of Health grant R01 HG006139.